 Your baby will strengthen his grip on the dance moves.
 Make sure the moves are not too intense, as shaking babies can be fatal.

 This also encourages an interest in music and strengthens bonding with the parent, which is important for emotional development as well.

 Related: Fun and development activities for babies 6 to 9 months old.

 Flashcards for newborn

-Newborns usually see black and white, their eyesight takes several months to mature and see colors.
+Newborns usually see black and white only; their eyesight takes several months to mature and see colors.
 Get your newborn these amazing black and white flashcards to help them develop object recognition.

-To try as a DIY, put clean wash clothes in an empty tissue box- and let your baby learn and explore taking out objects one by one.
-You can also connect small napkins by knotting them through the edges and put them in the box… and let your little one explore the magic inside the box.
+To try as a DIY, put clean wash clothes in an empty tissue box, and let your baby learn and explore taking out objects one by one.
+You can also connect small napkins by knotting them through the edges, putting them in a box, and letting your little one explore the magic inside the box.

 Check out this toy, what’s inside the box surprise box.

 Play Peek a boo – object disappearance